 - Use Google Maps to find the monuments, museums, restaurants, that I want to visit and mark them

 - Book tours, usually through the hostel, once I arrive

 - I like to be flexible, so I never book tours or tickets in advance unless there is an amazing deal.

 This way of traveling might stress people out and it is totally fine to plan out your entire trip months in advance.
 However, you might be missing out on unexpected opportunities in the future.

 Female solo travel tips?

-I’m going to write a full article on top tips for solo female travelers, but here is the brief version.
-Be even more careful when choosing your destination, a great place to start is Europe.
-When staying at hostels, opt for the female only dorms.
-They are usually a bit more expensive, but often worthwhile.
-I’ve had several very uncomfortable situations (with men) when staying in mixed dorms, so I tend to stick to female dorms.
+Check out my full article for solo female travelers but here are some quick tips.
+As a solo female traveler you should be even more careful when choosing your destination, a great place to start is Europe or Southeast Asia.
+When staying at hostels, opt for the female-only dorms.
+They are usually a bit more expensive but often worthwhile.
+I’ve had several uncomfortable situations with men when staying in mixed dorms so I tend to stick to female dorms.

 Best destinations for solo travelers?